Common College Terms

 Courses offered on-line, through the internet, telecourses, and inter-active video that allow students flexibility in scheduling classes.

-The process used during the beginning of the semester when students need to alter their class schedules after having been registered.
+The process during the semester when students need to alter their class schedules after having been registered.
 Dropped courses do not appear on a student transcript.
-Full or partial refunds are available, depending on when in the drop period a student drops the class.
+If you need to reconsider your schedule of classes and want to know the last day to drop with a refund or withdraw, select "My Tuition Refund and Withdrawal Deadlines" in myHCC.
 (Do not confuse "dropping" a class with "withdrawing" from a class.
 See "Withdrawal Period.")

 Courses that a student may choose to take as part of his/her learning program and that count toward graduation requirements.